 October – Searching for Blowholes

 In October, three Failboats headed in search of lighthouses again.
 Well, one lighthouse.
 We went to Cape Schanck and enjoyed a private tour of the lighthouse, thanks to the rainy weather keeping everyone away until later that morning.
 After lunch, we went in search of the Flinders blowholes and enjoyed a ramble along the rocky beach.
-You can expect more of this adventure on the blog, too!
+You can read all about these adventures here: Roadtrip Diaries: Cape Schanck Lighthouse.

 November – The Most Clichéd Photo of All